 Do you have a favorite among all the projects you’ve worked on?

 Phoenix House, a nonprofit drug and alcohol rehabilitation center, was one of my most rewarding projects to date.
-Not only did we create a new visual identity and tagline, we helped to give the organization the tools they need to express their true identity.
+In 2009, not only did we have the opportunity to create a new visual identity and tagline, we helped to give the organization the tools they need to express their true identity.
 Building the brand strategy around the true meaning of the organization provided us with the inspiration for a hopeful new symbol – a Phoenix rising out of the ashes of addiction, which symbolizes the metamorphosis Phoenix House helps clients make.
 As designers, we’re normally stuck at our desks, but celebrating the rebrand with a walk across the Brooklyn Bridge and seeing those overcoming addiction with their peers and families, was extremely moving.